bgarbin/toniq/GUIDELINES.md

 my_device = Device()
 ```

-We can know send commands to our devices, let's define them.
+We are now able to send commands and get results to our devices.
+Let's now define the functions associated to these commands.

 ### Device functions